 Test Directions Overview

 These instructions apply to administration of the Smarter Balanced Summative Assessments for ELA and mathematics and CAST only.
-Do not use these instructions for administration of the CSA or the California Alternate Assessments.
-The Directions for Administration of the CAAs for ELA and Mathematics and the embedded performance tasks for the CAA for Science, which include directions, can be downloaded from the password-protected TOMS.
+Do not use these instructions for administration of the CSA or the CAAs.
+The DFAs for the CAAs for ELA and mathematics and the embedded performance tasks for the CAA for Science, which include directions, can be downloaded from the password-protected TOMS.

-Before administering a test session, the test administrator should verify that the following tasks have been completed:
+Before administering a test session, the TA should verify that the following tasks have been completed:

 - Verify the security of the testing environment prior to beginning a test session.
 (Refer to the subsection Security of the Test Environment.)

-- Student seats are arranged so that students cannot view each other’s answers.
+- Arrange student seats so that students cannot view each other’s answers.

-- All displayed instructional materials (e.g., vocabulary charts, periodic tables, etc.) are covered or taken down.
+- Cover or take down all displayed instructional materials (e.g., vocabulary charts, periodic tables, etc.).

-- Post “TESTING IN PROGRESS-DO NOT DISTURB” signs outside of the testing room.
+- Post “TESTING—DO NOT DISTURB” signs outside of the testing room.

 - Make sure each testing device or workstation has headphones.